-Replace It With: Broccoli Rice (or Cauliflower Again!)
+Instead, Have: Broccoli Rice (or Cauliflower Again!)

 Rice is often touted as a great alternative to gluten-containing grains like wheat.
 But when it comes to glycemic index, white rice is on the list of common offenders.
 In fact, a study published in the British Medical Journal directly linked white rice consumption to a statistically significant risk of type 2 diabetes.

 Luckily, plenty of grocery stores now have broccoli rice, which is made from broccoli that’s been chopped and then run through the food processor, on their shelves.
 You can also make it at home from scratch.

 Related Reading: Vegan Cookbooks That Will Make You Love Plant-Based Cuisine